AGAMPANDEYY/zomato_nugget/README.md

 > [!IMPORTANT]
 > Models of less precsion and accuracy were also used due to compute limitations.
 >
-> - Scraped data quality and limited Indian maintined restaurant websites.
+> - Scraped data quality (attributes and consistency across Indian websites since mostly aren't maintained) and limited Indian maintined restaurant websites.
 Dish details extracted from Menu Images depends on VLM's accuracy.
+> - Zomato, Swiggy and other detailed webpages didn't allow scrapers.
+(Code follows 'robots.txt' and Rotating proxies+ user_agents)
 > - 384 dimension Embeddings to Weviate VectorDB.
 > - LLM-Guided chunking with `gpt2` HuggingFace pipeline.
 > - Graph chunking and GraphDB is only mapping relations `restaurant` --> `dish` for now.